bigyihsuan/nicer-syntax/README.md

   * Number
   * String
   * List
+  * Map
   * Struct
-* Type names come ??? the variable
+* Type names come after the variable
 * Variables must be explicitly typed, no exceptions
 * Identifiers *must* be PascalCase.
 Tokens starting with lowercase letters are assumed to be keywords. (shamlessly stolen without much thought from [Cognate][cognate])